google/filament/README.md

 Filament is a real-time physically based rendering engine for Android, iOS, Linux, macOS, Windows, and WebGL.
 It is designed to be as small as possible and as efficient as possible on Android.

-Filament is currently used in the [Sceneform](https://developers.google.com/ar/develop/java/sceneform/) library both at runtime on Android devices and as the renderer inside the Android Studio plugin.

 ## Download

 [Download Filament releases](https://github.com/google/filament/releases) to access stable builds.